willpatterson/HOPSTACK/README.rst

 LASubway README
 ***************

 LASubway (LAS) is a software pipeliner/workflow managment system in active development.
-I started the LASubway project because I have experienced profound discontinuity in the way computational analyses are documented, written, and exectued in the acedemic community.
-This discontinuity makes computational research difficult to reproduce adding a lot of overhead work for researchers simply to reproduce results.
+I started the LASubway project because I have experienced profound discontinuity in the way computational analyses are documented, written, and exectued within the acedemic community.
+This discontinuity makes computational research difficult to reproduce, often adding significant overhead to researchers workloads.
 LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines on UNIX-like computers and clusters.

 LASubway is named after Los Angeles' 1990's metro system for two resasons:

 1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and concepts
-2. The LA subway is an ambitious project, is incomplete, and has low rider-ship -- all parrallel with the LASubway software suite in its current state.
+2. The LA subway is an incomplete, ambitious project with low rider-ship -- all parrallel with the LASubway software suite in its current state.

 **General Goals of LASubway:**